CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 ### Node and Pod

+**Node:**
-**Node:** Virtual or physical machine
+- Virtual or physical machine
+- Nodes can be:
+  - Master nodes (control plane)
+  - Worker nodes (where application Pods run)

 **Pod:**
-- Is the smallest unit in Kubernetes (it's a node)
+- Is the smallest unit in Kubernetes
-- Abstraction over container
+- An abstraction over containers
 - Usually 1 Application per Pod
 - Each pod gets its own IP address
-- Pods are ephimeral (They can die easily)
+- Pods are **ephemeral** (They can die easily)
-- New IP address on recreation
+  - If a Pod dies, Kubernetes may replace it with a new Pod, which gets a new IP address.

 ### Service and Ingress